evansniderman/evansniderman.github.io/essays/investing.md

 --

 Investing is simple, but it’s not easy.
 It’s simply the exchange of money for assets — easy enough, right?
 Unfortunately, that’s where all the simplicity ends.
 The challenge lies in understanding _how much_ money and for _which_ assets.
-Then, perhaps an even bigger challenge, in acting in accord with that understanding.
+Then, perhaps an even bigger challenge, in acting consistent with that understanding.

 __Understanding Investment Quality:  Price and Value__